garlick/pi-ted-envoy/README.md

 minute; and for messages on shared memory from a thread watching the TED serial port.
 Both messages are encoded as JSON.
-Each time the main program receives a message, it updates the OLED display, which looks like this:
+Each time the main program receives a message, it updates displays.
+The OLED display looks like this:
 ```
-    gen: +0.269 kW
-    use: -1.255 kW
-    net: -0.986 kW
+    DAILY ENERGY
+    use 20.003 kWH

-    day: +8.830 kWH
+    gen 8.830 kWH

+    TED -1906W 123V
 ```
+The _use_ value reflects energy use since midnight and is accumulated based on instantaneous usage readings from the TED.
-The _day_ value reflects only energy production.
-It is scraped directly from the Envoy.
-The LED displays echo the _gen_ and _use_ numbers from the OLED (without sign or units), so they can be seen from a distance.
+The _gen_ value reflects energy production since midnight and is scraped directly from the Envoy.
+The LEDs display the instantaneous consumption and production in kW.

-To allow the unit to be shut down, a pushbutton was wired to GPIO27.
+To allow the unit to be safely unplugged, a pushbutton was wired to GPIO27.
 When _emond_ detects that this button has been activated, it executes
 ```
     /sbin/shutdown -h now
 ```
-so that the unit can be safely unplugged.

 The following packages, available in the Raspbian wheezy distro, are prerequisites for this project: